CCI-Tools/cate/doc/source/use_cases.rst

 Use cases provide application scenarios and requirements along which it will be demonstrated how the CCI Toolbox will be implemented and operated.

-Use cases are defined for various user types and their climate questions come from diverse various application areas, see :numref:`user_type`.
+Use cases are defined for various user types and their climate questions come from diverse various application areas as listed in :numref:`user_type`.

 .. _user_type: